 In addition to asking Steve for his permission to post his message, I replied saying:

 Yes, I still love to get handwritten letters, but rarely do.
-I do send out thank you notes, handwritten, to people whenever I can and I know the recipients really appreciate it.
+I do send out handwritten thank you notes. birthday cards, etc., to people whenever I can and I know the recipients really appreciate it.

-It’s hard to ignore Twitter, LinkedIn & Facebook, with so many businesses participating in it.
+It’s hard to ignore Instagram, LinkedIn & Facebook, with so many businesses participating in it.
 Yet, I agree that handwritten notes have a much more personal touch.

-Here on Kauai, the postman doesn’t deliver mail to me.
-I’m in a remote area & have to use a PO Box.
-However, it’s still feels good to open the box and find something from a friend vs. a bill!
+When I lived on Kaua`i, the post office didn’t deliver mail to me.
+I was in a remote area & had to use a PO Box.
+However, it still felt good to open the box and find something from a friend vs. a bill!

 As Steve wrote: “Can you remember the feeling you got when the postman delivered a handwritten letter?
 I do.
-So, in this digital world of instant communication should we be Tweeting, or writing?
+So, in this digital world of instant communication should we be texting, posting on social networks, or writing?
 What say you?”
-Please share your thoughts in the comments section because I’d love to hear from you.
+Feel free to reach out to me, like Steve did, and let me know your thoughts.
 Thanks a million!